 A reef aquarium requires a constant temperature range between 72-82 degrees Fahrenheit.
 If the temperature fluctuates, algae will grow faster than your corals consume.
 This causes the algae to start to accumulate and form a major problem.
 Studies have shown that a 1-degree temperature drop can cause algae to grow by 20%.
 A 1-degree increase can cause the algae to die off.
 The temperature needs to be constant to prevent this from happening.

 In addition, the water must also be well aerated.

 Many different points need to be considered before selecting the right temperature.
 This is not always an easy decision because many factors can lead you to the wrong conclusion.
 For example, a higher temperature might seem like a good idea, but it could induce stress in the fish.
 You need to have a well-balanced water system and conclude that you are comfortable with it.
 The most important thing is that you can look after the fish in your tank.
 The next point is to consider what temperature you require for the fish in your tank.

-Before end-up, let’s have a re-cap on this full article-
+Before end-up, let’s have a re-cap of this full article-

-- The temperature is an important factor for ensuring the health of our reefs.
+- The temperature is an important factor in ensuring the health of our reefs.